Bolton School Senior Boys

 Studying chemistry at A Level enables pupils to access a wide variety of courses at university, ranging from medicine to engineering, and from optometry to criminology.

 The School is particularly proud of Sir Harry Kroto, an old boy.
-He was awarded the Nobel Prize in 1996 for his discovery of Buckminsterfullerene, a third allotrope of carbon - click here for more details.
+He was awarded the Nobel Prize in 1996 for his discovery of Buckminsterfullerene, a third allotrope of carbon - click here for more information about Sir Harry and his career.

 Extra-curricular chemistry is strong.
 A Chemistry Club runs for Sixth Form and Y11 throughout the year.
 A Science Club also meets weekly.
 The emphasis is firmly on enjoyment through further practical experience.
 Visits to outside lectures are also organised.